-- A. The measurement of sound or noise shall be made with a sound level meter meeting the standards prescribed by the American National Standards Institute. - B. The slow meter response of the sound level meter shall be used in order to best determine that the average amplitude has not exceeded the limiting noise level. - C. Measurement of noise levels shall be made at or beyond the property line of the property on which such noise is generated or perceived, as appropriate, and shall be taken at least four feet from ground level. - D. Compliance with the noise limits shall be maintained at all elevations at the boundary of the property. - E. Daytime hours shall be between 7:00 a.m. and 10:00 p.m.
-Nighttime hours shall be between 10:00 p.m. and 7:00 a.m.
+- A. The measurement of sound or noise shall be made as Sound Over Time, with a sound level meter meeting the standards prescribed by the American National Standards Institute. - B. The slow meter response of the sound level meter shall be used in order to best determine that the average amplitude has not exceeded the limiting noise level. - C. Measurement of noise levels shall be made at or beyond the Real Property Point from which the complaint is made or on such Real Property Point on which such noise is perceived but not generated, as appropriate, and shall be taken at least four feet from ground level.

-F. The maximum permitted noise or sound levels on property, within the geographical boundaries of the Town of Windsor are:
+- D. Daytime hours shall be between 7:00 a.m. and 7:00 p.m.
+Nighttime hours shall be between 7:00 p.m. and 7:00 a.m. - E. The maximum permitted noise or sound levels on property, within the geographical boundaries of the Town of Windsor are: